https://pastorerickson.com/joseph-and-daniel/

 Read the “0116 Evening and Morning“ devotion for today, by the late Charles Haddon Spurgeon.

-As I was reading (actually listening to) today’s passage regarding Joseph, I was struck with how many comparisons could be made between him and Daniel.
+Joseph’s rise from prison to Pharaoh’s right hand reminded me strongly of Daniel’s story.
+As I was reflecting on today’s passage regarding Joseph, I was struck with how many comparisons could be made between him and Daniel.
 Both of these men were placed in foreign and godless nations under very adverse circumstances, yet they both stood out among their peers, glorified the Lord in front of people who did not know Him, and represented Him to these nations’ kings.

 “Seest thou a man diligent in his business? he shall stand before kings; he shall not stand before mean men.”
 (Proverbs 22:29)